DionisiaK4/Wine-Quality-Index/README.md

 ## Dataset
 The dataset used in this project is the Wine Quality Dataset from the UCI Machine Learning Repository.
 It contains various chemical properties of red wine and a quality score.
 The features include:

-Fixed acidity
+Fixed acidity,
-Volatile acidity
+Volatile acidity,
-Citric acid
+Citric acid,
-Residual sugar
+Residual sugar,
-Chlorides
+Chlorides,
-Free sulfur dioxide
+Free sulfur dioxide,
-Total sulfur dioxide
+Total sulfur dioxide,
-Density
+Density,
-pH
+pH,
-Sulphates
+Sulphates,
 Alcohol

 The target variable is: